nicholaspung/tracker-desktop/frontend/README.md

 - add flashbar component for overall app, and make it global [DONE 8/18/24]
 - fix multiple adds still - either it's going too fast, or something else is happening [DONE 8/18/24]
 - add "required value" display [DONE 8/18/24]
-- fix summary for sums, in finance balances summary, it's not filtering the account owner [DONE 8/18/24?? fixed by itself I assume]
 - fix latest analysis in bar chart [DONE 8/18/24 - turns out it was wrong config]
 - add a time frame for all [DONE 8/18/24]
+- fix summary for sums, in finance balances summary, it's not filtering the account owner [DONE 8/19/24 - seems like its fixed but no idea]